-This unit introduces individual and collective aspects of the employment relationship with a focus on the balance of rights and duties between an employer and an employee.
-In particular, students will be encouraged to explore the extent to which an appropriate balance is achieved by the Fair Work Act (FWA) especially in relation to national employment standards, modern awards, various types of leave, adverse action, protections for casual employees and contractors and unfair dismissal.
-Recent developments in these areas will be covered, as will their justification under prevailing policy settings and the role of Fair Work Australia.
+This unit introduces individual and collective aspects of the employment relationship with a focus on the balance of rights and duties between an employer and employee.
+In particular, students will be encouraged to explore the extent to which an appropriate balance is achieved by the common law and by the statutory regulation of employment law.

 |Unit name||Labour Law|